 Where will the Conference be held?

-We will use the accessibility features of this platform.
-There will be live transcription in all sessions except the workshops since Zoom doesn’t offer this feature in breakout rooms.
+We will use the accessibility features of these platforms.
+There will be live transcription in all sessions except the workshops since Zoom doesn’t offer this feature in breakout room.
+This is also true for gather.town.

 What does “queer” mean?